7:30 - 8:30 AM

 Youssef Ballout, Division Director, Reactor Systems Design & Analysis, Idaho National Lab

+Grid instability and interruptions have underscored the urgent need for a more resilient and modernized energy infrastructure.
+The surge in electricity demand from AI and data centers is also placing unprecedented pressure on the power grid.
 At the heart of this transformation are passionate innovators and groundbreaking technologies with strong commercialization potential.
-But beyond people and technology, what ecosystems of support: policy, funding, partnerships are needed to empower startups and small businesses working in Grid Modernization and Energy Storage?
-This panel will bring together leaders from policy, research, industry, and venture capital for a dynamic discussion on identifying urgent gaps, building the infrastructure, and fostering innovation to support the next generation of grid solutions.
+But beyond people and technology, what levers—policy, funding, partnerships—can startups pull to ensure successful adoption?
+This panel will bring together leaders from policy, research, industry, and venture capital for a dynamic roundtable discussion on identifying urgent gaps, building the infrastructure, and fostering innovation to support the next generation of grid solutions.

 Moderator